TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_Value.md

 As discussed in [essay two](Agile_AntiPatterns.md): the biggest, stupidest anti-pattern in the whole of Product is people sitting around pretending they know what their customers / user base are like, or what they do, without ever spending any time at all anywhere near them.
 This still seems to go on all over the place and it's the absolute dark-heart of everything that's still wrong with the whole IT business.
 Just **STOP IT**!

 Instead, remember this key phrase: "Get Out Of The Building!"
-Or if you can't get your head around that, the [Pragmatic Institute](https://www.pragmaticinstitute.com/) have a mnemonic for you: NIHITO, or "Nothing Interesting Happens In The Office".
+Or if you can't get your head around that, the [Pragmatic Institute](https://www.pragmaticinstitute.com/) have a mnemonic for you: NIHITO, or "Nothing Important Happens In The Office".
 Uncle Marty Cagan also weighs in here, too - you should spend *at least* one hour per week shooting the breeze with at least one customer: buy them a nice big coffee and find out how their week is going.

 Indeed - there's a *very specific question* you should ask them...